Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### Templates and module examples

-To keep the preparation of a new module as short and simple as possible, we strongly recommend using module templates.
-The NASSA community aims to offer a variety of templates for types of modules, levels of documentation and programming languages.
-Feel free to use any of the modules already in the library as templates, if it better suits your module.
-Once you have already created and submitted a module, you may also use it as your own template for creating other modules.
+We strongly recommend using module templates to keep the preparation of a new module as short and simple as possible.
+The NASSA community aims to offer a variety of templates for types of modules, levels of documentation, and programming languages.
+Feel free to use any of the modules already in the library as templates if it better suits your module.
+Once you have created and submitted a module, you may also use it as your template for creating other modules.
 We have also included a dummy example of a module, ["1870-Schliemann-001"](https://archaeology-abm.github.io/NASSA-modules/1870-Schliemann-001.html), which will be referenced throughout this guide.
 Notice that it was carefully prepared before computational archaeology was even a thing!

-Visit the [library Web interface](https://archaeology-abm.github.io/NASSA-modules/index.html), search for the term "TEMPLATE" and select the one most adequate for your type of module.
-Download the template directory by at its view page.
+Visit the [library Web interface](https://archaeology-abm.github.io/NASSA-modules/index.html), search for the term "TEMPLATE", and select the one most suitable for your type of module.
+Download the template directory at its view page.
 The most basic and generic template is ["YEAR-Surname-000"](https://archaeology-abm.github.io/NASSA-modules/0000-NASSA-001-TEMPLATE.html).
 Once the file has been downloaded, uncompress the module folder into a directory of your choice.

-When working locally (**_Workflow B_**), you can simply duplicate a module as a template, rename it, and then delete, create or modify files accordingly.
+When working locally (**_Workflow B_**), you can duplicate a module as a template, rename it, and then delete, create, or modify files accordingly.

 ### Naming the module directory